M-Anwar-Hussaini/WebPack-Linters-Configurations/README.md

 # WebPack Configurations:

-1. Clone this repository.
+1. Download this repository.
+2. Copy the content of it to your own newly-created repo and run the following commands consecutively.
-2. Initialize `npm`:
+3. Initialize `npm`:

 ```sh
 npm init -y
 ```

-3. Install WebPack
+4. Install WebPack

 ```sh
 npm install webpack webpack-cli --save-dev
 ```

-4. Install style-loader and css-loader.
+5. Install style-loader and css-loader.

 ```sh
 npm install --save-dev style-loader css-loader
 ```

-5. install HtmlWebpackPlugin plugin:
+6. install HtmlWebpackPlugin plugin:

 ```sh
 npm install --save-dev html-webpack-plugin
 ```

-6. Install webpack-dev-server:
+7. Install webpack-dev-server:

 ```sh
 npm install --save-dev webpack-dev-server
 ```

-7. Go to the `package.json` file and in the script property replace the following code with its previous value:
+8. Go to the `package.json` file and in the script property replace the following code with its previous value:

 ```sh
 "test": "echo \"Error: no test specified\" && exit 1",